covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 ## Trusting Cloud Provider Networks

 As you can see from the next few tables, many domains transitively trust a lot of Cloud provider IP space for SPF.
 For some of the larger networks trusted it seems like this carries risk since it may be possible for the cloud IP space to get reused; see [Fishing the AWS IP Pool for Dangling Domains
 ](https://labs.bishopfox.com/tech-blog/2015/10/fishing-the-aws-ip-pool-for-dangling-domains) for a practical example of this.
+Like I mentioned earlier, SPF is usually used with DKIM and DMARC so this data doesn't paint the whole picture.
+I am hoping to dive into DMARC/DKIM next.

 Alexa 1000 Trusting AWS Networks
 <script src="https://gist.github.com/jatrost/9349839085ad5362d9cbb8ae981da524.js"></script>